ballerkobe808/invest/README - 0 TEAM.txt

         bigger loan - better interest 75k and above is better Interest - Credit Score - zipcode tiny bit, LTV, loan amount

         Can take out a loan including the rehab???
 Renovation loan - use final appraisal Renovation credit score starts at 700 credit score

 4. Real Estate Attorney – Assists with purchase agreements, titles, and complicated transactions.
 Important for contracts and understanding the applicable laws in every step of the process.

       Mark Kohler -
+        800 fee to setup LLC, plus filing fee
+        Uses RASI services as registered agent - $125 a year - cant use them as a mailbox

-      Cohen and Garelick - They will act as our registered agent for FREE 325 fee - plus filing fee
+      Cohen and Garelick - They will act as our registered agent for FREE Jeffrey A Adams - Attorney-at-Law, referred by Paul Xavier www.cgglawfirm.com jadams@cgglawfirm.com
+        325 fee - plus filing fee
         150 yearly subscription every two years
         Email them for an easy LLC Formation process!!